-The device tooltip displays the following information if you hover your pointer over a device in the grid:
+The device tooltip displays the following device information if you hover your pointer over a device in the grid:

-- Name Editable field for a user-specified device name.
-If you have two or more identical devices in your chain you can use this field to give them unique names. - Device Device name. - File Path to programming file. - Programming action When a programming file is loaded, the user can select a programming action for any device which is not the Libero design device. - IR Length Device instruction length. - TCK Maximum clock frequency in Hz to program a specific device; Libero uses this information to ensure that the programmer operates at a frequency lower than the slowest device in the chain.
+- Name User-specified device name.
+If you have two or more identical devices in your chain you can use

+this field to give them unique names.

+- Device Device name.

+- File Path to programming file.

+- Programming action When a programming file is loaded, the user can select a programming action for any device which is not the Libero design device.

+- IR Device instruction length.

+- TCK Maximum clock frequency in Hz to program a specific device; Libero uses this information to ensure that the programmer operates at a frequency lower than the slowest device in the chain.